ikrystian/safe-panel/README.md

 - **Persistence**: Theme preference is saved in localStorage
 - **Real-time Updates**: Responds to system theme changes without page refresh
 - **Powered by**: next-themes library for reliable theme management

+## Search Functionality

+The application provides comprehensive search capabilities:

+- **SerpAPI Integration**: Uses Google Search Results API for web scraping
+- **Bulk Processing**: Executes 50 API requests per search query
+- **Smart Pagination**: Remembers where you left off and continues from the last position
+- **Domain Extraction**: Automatically extracts and stores main domains from URLs
+- **Duplicate Prevention**: Checks for existing domains before saving
+- **Category Assignment**: Automatically assigns category value 2 to all results
+- **Processing Status**: Marks all results as processed (value 1) upon saving
+- **Search History**: Maintains history of all search queries with result counts
+- **User Isolation**: Each user sees only their own search results
+- **Detailed Views**: Click on any result row to view detailed information
+- **Interactive Tables**: Clickable rows with hover effects for better UX

+### Pagination System

+The application includes an intelligent pagination system:

+- **State Persistence**: Remembers the last search position for each query
+- **Continue Search**: Button to continue from where you left off
+- **Reset Option**: Ability to start fresh from the beginning
+- **Progress Tracking**: Shows total API requests made and next start position
+- **Automatic Management**: Pagination state is automatically saved and restored
+- **Query-Specific**: Each search query has its own independent pagination state

+#### Example Usage:

+1. **Search "wordpress plugins"** → Gets results 0-499 (50 requests), saves position 500
+2. **Search "react components"** → Gets results 0-499 (50 requests), saves position 500
+3. **Continue "wordpress plugins"** → Gets results 500-999 (next 50 requests), saves position 1000
+4. **Continue "react components"** → Gets results 500-999 (next 50 requests), saves position 1000
+5. **Each query maintains its own pagination state independently**

+### Result Details

+Each search result can be viewed in detail:

+- **Clickable Rows**: Click any row in the results table to view detailed information
+- **Detailed View Page**: Dedicated page showing all result metadata
+- **Status Management**: Toggle processed status directly from the detail view
+- **External Links**: Quick access to the original webpage
+- **Metadata Display**: Shows ID, position, category, dates, and more
+- **Navigation**: Easy return to the main results table

 ## Contributing